Vals and its Walser, natural phenomena, the Reformation and mineral springs

 The garden (der Garten)

-The bridge over the Valser Rhein
+The bridge on the Valser Rhein

 The surroundings